gofer-engine/gofer-engine.github.io/msg-class/transforming.md

 ### setJSON

-`setJSON(path: string, value: MsgValue)` — Sets the value at the given path with a JSON object in case of sub items.
+`setJSON(path: string, value: MsgValue)` — Sets the value at the given path with a JSON object in case of sub-items.

 ```ts
 msg.setJSON('LAN-4', ['3', 'FAIR', 'HL70404'])